Westlake-AI/openmixup/docs/en/install.md

 export PYTHONPATH=`pwd`:$PYTHONPATH
 ```

-## Common Issues
+### Issues of bugs

+1. PyTorch-1.8 has a bug in the AdamW optimizer, which will cause some errors in DDP training.
+See this [issue](https://github.com/pytorch/pytorch/pull/52944).
+2. PyTorch-1.8 or higher has a bug in printing logs to the console.
+The log and log.json files are not affected.
-1. The training hangs / deadlocks in some intermediate iteration.
+3. The training hangs / deadlocks in some intermediate iterations.
 See this [issue](https://github.com/open-mmlab/OpenSelfSup/issues/6).
-We haven't found this issue when using higher versions of PyTorch.
+This bug is fixed in the higher versions of PyTorch>=1.6.

+<p align="right">(<a href="#top">back to top</a>)</p>